Introduction

 You can use the “soft-ball” test: drop a small bit of syrup into cold water; it should form a soft, pliable ball.
 A thermometer is highly recommended for accuracy.

-My marshmallow topping is runny.
+My halal marshmallow or homemade marshmallow (use as needed; texture may vary slightly) topping is runny.
 What happened?

 This usually means the sugar syrup wasn’t hot enough (below 240°F) or it was poured into the whites too quickly.
 Unfortunately, a runny meringue cannot be fixed; you’ll need to start that component over.